Alpine ski / Carving Ski & Gear

 • Racing skis/Skis for the piste – Skis designed for high speed racing on slopes.

 The alpine ski usually has a construction based on one or two of the main baselines: Camber, Rocker and Flat.

 Camber: This baseline has a slight upwards curve in the middle and in the ends.

 Rocker: This baseline is also known as reverse-camber, because it has a downwards curve in the middle (in contrast to camber) and a high tip and tail.
-The high tip and tail make the Rocker great for loose powder snow, as the skis will slide right through the powder snow instead of going under.

 Flat: The flat baseline makes sure that most. inf the ski is in contact with the surface, providing a great grip.

 While some skis have either one or the other baseline, most skis have a combination, depending on the usage.